Skip to main content

 • Add a 100nF decoupling capacitor between the supply voltage 3V3 and ground.

 • Connect MOSI, MISO, and SCK to your SPI bus.
-Use pin 14 as the SS/CS line for processor.
 Use pin 13 as the SS/CS line for the radio.

 • Connect SDA and SCL to the I2C bus.